vinodthale/vinodthale/README.md

 - 👋 Hi, I’m @vinodthale
 - 👀 I’m interested in CFD code development
-- 🌱 I’m currently using  open source tool box Basilisk  to do reaserch in multiphase flow simulations.
+- 🌱 I’m currently using  open source toolbox Basilisk  to do research in multiphase flow simulations.
 - 💞️ I’m open to opportunities and collaboration.